bigomics/plaid/README.md

 as the average intensity of the genes/proteins in the gene set.
 The output is a gene set score matrix suitable for further analyses.

+A distinctive feature of PLAID is that it can simulate few of the most widely used gene set scoring algorithms (GSVA, ssGSEA, scSE, ucell, sing), enabling researchers to replace those by our functions with much improved runtime efficiency and memory requirement.
+Typically, PLAID can be more than 100 times faster than the original algorithm.

 Plaid is freely available on GitHub.
 It's a main gene sets scoring algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
 In OmicsPlayground, you can perform Plaid without coding